 Optional Training sessions

 Every Saturday or Sunday you can join in for three hours of riding, stable management and practical horse care.
-Older, more experienced children who have gained some of their certificates may be invited to stay for the day.
+Older, more experienced children who have gained some of their certificates may be invited to stay for the whole day.

 After School Club